wuyang1002431655/tango_with_django_19/manuscript/chapter9-user-authenication.md

 While `django.contrib.auth` provides Django with access to the provided authentication system, the package `django.contrib.contenttypes` is used by the authentication app to track models installed in your database.

 I> ### Migrate, if necessary!
 I> If you had to add `django.contrib.auth` and `django.contrib.contenttypes` applications to your `INSTALLED_APPS` tuple, you will need to update your database with the `$ python manage.py migrate` command.
-This will add underlying tables to your database for you.
-An example would be the table for the `User` model, providing Django with a location to store details about users.
+This will add the underlying tables to your database e.g. a table for the `User` model.
 I>
 I> It's generally good practice to run the `migrate` command whenever you add a new app to your Django project - the app could contain models that'll need to be synchronised to your underlying database.

 ## Password Hashing
-Storing passwords as plaintext within a database is something which should absolutely be not done under any circumstances.
+Storing passwords as plaintext within a database is something which should never be done under any circumstances.
 If the wrong person acquired a database full of user accounts to your app, they could wreak havoc.
 Fortunately, Django's `auth` app by default stores a [hash of user passwords](https://en.wikipedia.org/wiki/Cryptographic_hash_function) using the [PBKDF2 algorithm](http://en.wikipedia.org/wiki/PBKDF2), providing a good level of security for your user's data.
 However, if you want more control over how the passwords are hashed, you can change the approach used by Django in your project's `settings.py` module, by adding in a tuple to specify the `PASSWORD_HASHERS`.
 An example of this is shown below.

 {lang="python",linenos=off}
 	PASSWORD_HASHERS = (